-Figure 12.6: Tracks in the density-temperature plane followed by matter at the centres of stars of masses 1, 2, 7 and 15 $M{\odot}$ .
+Figure 12.7: Tracks in the density-temperature plane showing the variation with evolution of conditions at the centres of stars of masses 1, 2, 7 and 15 M{\odot}.
 The density is in units of g cm-3, and the temperature is in K. The points where hydrogen, helium and carbon burning are ignited are sketched.
-Also indicated is the line where the electron Fermi energy equals $10k{\rm B}T$ ; this roughly marks the point where electron degeneracy becomes important.
+Also indicated is the line where the electron Fermi energy equals $10k{\rm B}T$; this roughly marks the point where electron degeneracy becomes important.
 (From Iben 1985.)